Mostowfi ol-Mamalek: The First Term

 Sometime after his return to Iran, Mostowfi became the minister of war until the bombardment of Majlis.
-Following the conquest of Tehran, first he was appointed the minister of finance in Sepahdar Azam's cabinet and then became the minister of Ahmad Shah’s court.
+Following the conquest of Tehran, first he was appointed the minister of finance in Sepahdar Azam's cabinet and then became the minister of Ahmad Shah Qajar’s court.
 Following to the resignation of Sepadar’s first cabinet, he became Ahmad Shah’s prime minister.
-Mostowfi’s first term as Prime Minister of Persia began in July 1910 during the 2nd Majlis.
+Mostowfi’s first term as Prime Minister of Iran began in July 1910 during the 2nd Majlis.
 His party, Melliyoun Democrats, were mostly young, well educated and had traveled to Europe.
 They were in favour of the separation of church and state; taxing the landowners and businesses; adopting compulsory national service and borrowing internally instead of internationally.
 Mostowfi’s cabinet, backed by the Democrats, was known as the "Young Peoples’ Cabinet".

 During his first term Mostowfi faced the issue of security in Iran.
 Multiple assassinations of political and religious figures occurred.
 Mostowfi decided to stop these assassinations and declared that all private citizens turn in their arms.
 Almost all pro-Democrat forces obliged, however some pro-Moderates forces ignored the order, including Sattar Khan.
 As a result of the pro-Moderates forces actions the government used the newly appointed Tehran police chief, Yeprem Khan to exercise the order.
 With this Mostowfi proved he was able to make tough decisions when necessary.

 During his term in office the government received a letter from the British and Russian Ministers in Tehran complaining about the lack of security on the road between Bushehr- Shiraz- Isfahan.
-The British stated that the Irainan government had three months to rectify the problem.
+The British stated that the Iranian government had three months to rectify the problem.
 If they failed they would bring in 1500 Indian soldiers under British command to safeguard the route.
 Mostowfi's government responded by creating the Swedish Gendarmerie, seeing this as a way to keep Iran independent of British involvement in internal security.

 With the death of the Regent in September 1910 Parliament was convened to elect the next Regent.
 The candidates were Mostowfi and Mirza Abolghasem Khan Naser ol Molk.
 Mostowfi lost the election.